Program Description

 Benefits and Services

-Benefits of the AFL / Caregiver Homes program should be thought of on two levels: the benefits to the individual in need of care and the benefits received by his/her care provider.
+Benefits of the AFL / Caregiver Homes program should be thought of on two levels: the benefits to the individual in need of care and the benefits received by their care provider.

 Care recipients receive personal care, supervision, and assistance with day-to-day activities, such as eating, bathing, dressing and mobility.
 They can also receive assistance with the instrumental activities of daily living, such as transportation, shopping for essentials, and meal preparation.
 Elders also benefit by living in a family home with care being provided by someone with whom they are comfortable and familiar.

 Care providers receive compensation for their caregiving efforts.
 In the case of family members, caregivers are paid for work that they would have likely provided for free.
-AFL offers four levels of compensation, depending on the care needs of the individual.
-However, as mentioned above, caregivers do not receive the full amounts listed below.
-They should expect between 60% and 80% of these amounts.
-The following levels of care are as follows:
+AFL offers compensation depending on the care needs of the individual.
+However, as mentioned above, caregivers do not receive the full amount.
+They should expect between 60% and 80%.

 How to Apply / Learn More